asteca/ASteCA/README.md

 * [rpy2  -2.4.3](http://rpy.sourceforge.net/) -- `pip install rpy2`

-These are not mandatory and OCAAT will still run without them, just not that particular function.
+These extra packages are not mandatory and OCAAT will still run without them, just not that particular function.

 ### Theoretical isochrones

-OCAAT needs at least one set of theoretical isochrones stored in a `/isochrones/` folder to be able to apply the function that estimates the clusters' parameters.
+OCAAT needs at least one set of theoretical isochrones stored in a `/ocaat/isochrones` folder to be able to apply the function that estimates the clusters' parameters.
 [Girardi isochrones][7] are currently the default but any set can in practice be used (with minor changes made to the code)

 The isochrones can be downloaded manually or the package [ezPadova-2][8] can be used to automatically fetch them from the site.

 ## To do